swup/scripts-plugin/readme.md

 ## Options

 ### `head` and `body`
-Plugin has two boolean options - `head` and `body`.
-Both are by default set to `true`.
+The plugin provides two boolean options - `head` and `body`.
+Both are set to `true` by default.
-Options can be used to disable re-running of scripts globally in head or body of the page.
+Set these to `false` to disable re-evaluating scripts globally in the head or body of your website.

 ```javascript
 new SwupScriptsPlugin({